British Car Brands

 Bowler Logo

-The company, which has been in existence since 1985, offers racing-class SUVs.
+The company, which has existed since 1985, offers racing-class SUVs.
 It manufactures them based on the Range Rover and Land Rover Defender chassis.
 The company is headquartered in Belper, UK.

 JBA Motors